-X. Public Involvement
+Public Involvement

 This update of the federal funding policy process aims to increase transparency for DCHC MPO's funding processes.
-As such, once projects are scored, they will be released for a 21-day public comment period before the MPO Board votes to approve a funding recommendation.
+As such, once projects are scored, they will be released for a 21-day public comment period before the MPO Board votes to approve a funding recommendations.
 In order to avoid excessive delays to the process, MPO staff will release the scores for public comment without a recommendation from the TC and MPO Board.
-A public hearing will also be held at an MPO Board meeting to allow members of the public to share their thoughts about the proposed projects with the MPO Board.
+A public hearing will be held at an MPO Board meeting to allow members of the public to share their thoughts about the proposed projects with the MPO Board.

+The rubric will be updated for the FY24 Call for Projects to take reporting compliance into account.

+Increase transparency for DCHC MPO's funding processes.
+Currently, the only public involvement for funded projects is related to the TIP procedure for any projects that receive more than \$1 million.

 Projects that receive more than \$1 million in funding will not be released for a second public comment period through the Transportation Improvement Program (TIP) amendment procedure.
 The 2020 Public Involvement Policy will be amended to reflect these changes.

-XI.
-Transportation Improvement Program (TIP) Procedure

-Applicants cannot access federal funding until their projects are reflected in the State Transportation Improvement Program (STIP) and the MPO's Transportation

-Improvement Program (TIP).

-MPO staff will present the MPO Board with a TIP amendment to reflect newly funded projects at the same Board meeting where funding for new projects is approved.
+TIP Procedure Applicants cannot access federal funding until their projects are reflected in the State Transportation Improvement Program (STIP)and the MPO's Transportation Improvement Program (TIP).
+MPO staff will present the MPO Board with a TIP amendment to reflect newly funded project at the same Board meeting where funding for new projects is approved.
 New projects cannot be added to the STIP without a STIP number.
-Once funding for a new project is approved by the MPO Board, MPO staff will work with local agencies and the NCDOT STIP Unit, or the Integrated Mobility Division in the case of transit projects, to assign STIP numbers to new projects.
+Once funding for a new project is approved by the MPO Board, MPOstaff will work with local agencies and the NCDOT STIP Unit, or the Integrated Mobility Division in the case of transit projects, to assign STIP numbers to new projects.
 This process typically takes about three weeks.

-Existing projects that receive less than \$2 million can be added to the STIP as an administrative modification, which does not require approval from the Board of Transportation.
-Adding such projects to the STIP may take about one month.

-All new projects and projects that receive more than \$2 million in funding require a STIP amendment, which requires Board of Transportation approval.
+Projects that receive less than \$2 million can be added to the STIP an administrative modification, which does not require approval from the Board of Transportation.
+Adding such projects to the STIP usually takes about one month.
+Projects that receive more than \$2 million in funding require a STIP amendment, which requires Board of Transportation approval.
 Adding such projects to the STIP may take approximately two months.
-Note: Projects that are recommended for CMAQ funds will first need to be approved by NCDOT before being added to the STIP.
-Delays are also possible pending the STIP adoption timeline.

-XII.
-Evaluation and Revision of Policy

-This policy should be updated every time a new MTP is adopted to ensure that the policy reflects the MPO's current policy priorities.
-To update this policy, MPO staff will:

-- 1) Collect data on funded projects and their progress each year - Collect qualitative data through interviews and surveys with past RFF applicants and recipients to identify issues with the implementation of the program - 3) Review updated federal funding policies from MPOs in and outside of North Carolina

-Policy amendments may occur as needed to resolve issues with implementation of the RFF program.
+Evaluation and Revision of Policy This policy should be updated every time a new MTP is adopted to ensure that the policy reflects the MPO's current policy priorities.
+To update this policy, MPO staff will: Collect data on funded projects and their progress each year Collect qualitative data through interviews and surveys with past RFF applicants and recipients to identify issues with theimplementation of the program 3) Review updated federal funding policies from MPOs in and outside of North Carolina Policy amendments may occur as needed to resolve issues or problems with implementation of the RFF program.
 Amendments to this policy must be approved by the MPO Board.

-XIII.
 Contact